iAhmadGad/java-json-lib/README.md

 obj.put("age", 16);
 obj.put("isAlive", true);
 ```
-& here is an example on how to make a new JSONArray:
+& here is an example on how to make a new JSON array:
 ```
 JSONArray arr = new JSONArray();
 arr.add("Java");
 arr.add("C++");
 arr.add("Cats");
 ```
-then you can put this array in the JSONObject you`ve just created:
+then you can put this array in the JSON object you`ve just created:
 ```
 obj.put("THINGS I LOVE", arr);
 ```
-last but Not least, write this JSONObject in a JSON file:
+last but not least, write this JSON object in a JSON file:
 ```
 obj.write(new File("User-info.json"));
 ```